JYOUN9/EggHand_Code/README.md

 ## Installation

 Linux, Python 3.10 and a CUDA GPU with BF16/TF32 support.
-The reference environment uses PyTorch 2.5.1, CUDA 12.4 and an NVIDIA L40S (48 GB).
+The reference environment uses PyTorch 2.5.1, CUDA 12.4 and an NVIDIA H200 and L40s.
 Run all commands from the repository root.

 ```bash
 conda create -n egghand python=3.10.19 -y